KnuthTorvali/vAI/README.md

 > ![image1](image1.png)

 ## TODO
-- adamw optimizer implementation
 - Increase the datasets to more than 4096 tokens
+- Modularization
+- Normalization
-- etc
+- Optimization